urbit/shrub/pkg/arvo/neo/cod/std/src/fil/messenger.md

 ```

 #### +init
-When it's initialized, `/imp/groupchat` has either been created by a host on their own ship, or it's been created in response to an invitation from the host.
+When it's initialized, `/imp/groupchat` has either been created by a host on their own ship, or it's been created on a new member's ship by the host.

 If it has no state, it creates the new chat with `%message-pub` and `%message-sub` providers.
 If it does have some initial state, it assumes it's being created by a foreign host ship and takes that state to be the chat history.
 It only needs to create a `%message-sub` to receive new messages from the publisher.